langchain-ai/langchain/docs/docs/integrations/providers/databricks.md

 Databricks embraces the LangChain ecosystem in various ways:

-1. 🚀 **Model Serving** - Access state-of-the-art LLMs or your fine-tuned models on [Databricks Model Serving](https://www.databricks.com/product/model-serving), via a highly available and low-latency inference endpoint.
-LangChain provides LLM (`Databricks`), Chat Model (`ChatDatabricks`), and Embeddings (`DatabricksEmbeddings`) implementations, streamlines the integration of your models hosted on Databricks Model Serving into your LangChain application.
+1. 🚀 **Model Serving** - Access state-of-the-art LLMs, such as DBRX, Llama3, Mixtral, or your fine-tuned models on [Databricks Model Serving](https://www.databricks.com/product/model-serving), via a highly available and low-latency inference endpoint.
+LangChain provides LLM (`Databricks`), Chat Model (`ChatDatabricks`), and Embeddings (`DatabricksEmbeddings`) implementations, streamlining the integration of your models hosted on Databricks Model Serving with your LangChain applications.
-2. 📃 **Vector Search** - [Databricks Vector Search](https://www.databricks.com/product/machine-learning/vector-search) is a serverless vector database seamlessly integrated in teh Databricks Platform.
-Using `DatabricksVectorSearch`, you can incorporate the highly scalable and reliable similarity search engine into your LangChain application.
+2. 📃 **Vector Search** - [Databricks Vector Search](https://www.databricks.com/product/machine-learning/vector-search) is a serverless vector database seamlessly integrated within the Databricks Platform.
+Using `DatabricksVectorSearch`, you can incorporate the highly scalable and reliable similarity search engine into your LangChain applications.
-3. 📊 **MLflow** - [MLflow](https://mlflow.org/) is an open-source platrofm to manage the MLf lifecycle, including experiment management, evaluation, tracing, deployment, and more.
-[MLflow LangChain Integration](/docs/integrations/providers/mlflow_tracking) streamline the process of developing and operating modern compound ML systems.
+3. 📊 **MLflow** - [MLflow](https://mlflow.org/) is an open-source platform to manage full the ML lifecycle, including experiment management, evaluation, tracing, deployment, and more.
+[MLflow's LangChain Integration](/docs/integrations/providers/mlflow_tracking) streamlines the process of developing and operating modern compound ML systems.
-4. 🌐 **SQL Database** - [Databricks SQL](https://www.databricks.com/product/databricks-sql) is integrated with `SQLDatabase` in LangChain, allowing you to access the auto-optimizing best performant data warehouse.
+4. 🌐 **SQL Database** - [Databricks SQL](https://www.databricks.com/product/databricks-sql) is integrated with `SQLDatabase` in LangChain, allowing you to access the auto-optimizing, exceptionally performant data warehouse.
-5. 💡 **Open Models** - Databricks open-sourced [DBRX](https://www.databricks.com/blog/introducing-dbrx-new-state-art-open-llm) model which allows for commercial use, and can be accessed through the [Hugging Face Hub](https://huggingface.co/databricks/dbrx-instruct).
+5. 💡 **Open Models** - Databricks open sources models, such as [DBRX](https://www.databricks.com/blog/introducing-dbrx-new-state-art-open-llm), which are available through the [Hugging Face Hub](https://huggingface.co/databricks/dbrx-instruct).
+These models can be directly utilized with LangChain, leveraging its integration with the `transformers` library.

 Chat Model
 ----------

-`ChatDatabricks` is a Chat Model class to access chat endpoints hosted on Databricks, including state-of-the-art models such as Llama3, Mixtral, and DBRX, as well as your fine-tuned models.
+`ChatDatabricks` is a Chat Model class to access chat endpoints hosted on Databricks, including state-of-the-art models such as Llama3, Mixtral, and DBRX, as well as your own fine-tuned models.

 ```
 from langchain_community.chat_models.databricks import ChatDatabricks